orbeon/orbeon-forms-doc/form-runner/persistence/flat-view.md

 ### Rationale

-If you're using Oracle, or DB2 [SINCE Orbeon Forms 4.7], or PostgreSQL [SINCE Orbeon Forms 4.8], when you deploy a form created in Form Builder, Orbeon Forms can create a form-specific view of your data, with one column for each form field.
+If you're using Oracle, SQL Server [since Orbeon Forms 2016.2], or DB2 [SINCE Orbeon Forms 4.7], or PostgreSQL [SINCE Orbeon Forms 4.8], when you deploy a form created in Form Builder, Orbeon Forms can create a form-specific view of your data, with one column for each form field.

 ### Property to enable